marcelbonnet/freebsd-ports/ARDOUR.md

+# Ardour BSD

+This port, named `ardour-bsd`, is a fork from Ardour.

+My goal is:

+- provide the last possible. portable and maintainable port of Ardour
+- not to remove the old and stable port of Ardour audio/ardour
+   - yes, it is an old one (version 2), but is quite stable, fast and still a good piece of software
+   - it is not a stale port, it stil compiling from source

-# Ardour 5.3 FreeBSD Port
+## Ardour BSD: is now 5.3

 Doing...

+   - wscript patches ...
+OK
+   - make configure ...
+OK

-Updating this file from ardour 3.3 port ...
+Updating this markdown file from ardour 3.3 port ...

 Please, check it later.